MihirSahu/TryHackMe-Notes/CTF_Rooms/Olympus/Olympus.md

 Nmap done: 1 IP address (1 host up) scanned in 0.18 seconds
 ```

+2. The webpage on `http://<ip address>:80` doesn't seem to load but we see that it's redirecting us to `olympus.thm`.
+Add the domain to `/etc/hosts`.
+Now when we access it we see that the old version of the page is still available somewhere.
 ```
 10.10.131.163   olympus.thm
 ```

+3. Look for directories with Gobuster.
+Look through the directories and we find that `~webmaster` contains the old webpage.
+Then run Gobuster again on `~webmaster`.
 ```
 root@ip-10-10-201-175:~# gobuster dir -w /usr/share/wordlists/dirb/common.txt -u http://olympus.thm
 ===============================================================